MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/detect-and-remediate-illicit-consent-grants.md

 ms.custom:
 ms.assetid:

-description: "Learn how to recognize and remediate the Illicit Consent Grants attack in Office 365."
+description: "Learn how to recognize and remediate the illicit consent grants attack in Office 365."
 ---
 # Detect and Remediate Illicit Consent Grants in Office 365

-**Summary**  Learn how to recognize and remediate the Illicit Consent Grants attack in Office 365.
+**Summary**  Learn how to recognize and remediate the illicit consent grants attack in Office 365.

-## What is the Illicit Consent Grant attack in Office 365?
+## What is the illicit consent grant attack in Office 365?
-In an Illicit Consent Grant attack, the attacker creates an Azure registered application that requests access to data such as contact information, email, or documents.
+In an illicit consent grant attack, the attacker creates an Azure-registered application that requests access to data such as contact information, email, or documents.
 The attacker then tricks an end user into granting that application consent to access their data either through a phishing attack, or by injecting illicit code into a trusted website.
 After the illicit application has been granted consent, it has account-level access to data without the need for an organizational account.
-Normal remediation steps, like resetting passwords for breached accounts or requiring MFA on accounts, are not effective against this type of attack, since these are third-party applications and are external to the organization.
+Normal remediation steps, like resetting passwords for breached accounts or requiring Multi-Factor Authentication (MFA) on accounts, are not effective against this type of attack, since these are third-party applications and are external to the organization.
 These attacks leverage an interaction model which presumes the entity that is calling the information is automation and not a human.

-## What does an Illicit Consent Grant attack look like in Office 365?
+## What does an illicit consent grant attack look like in Office 365?
-You need to search the Office 365 Audit log to find signs, also called Indicators of Compromise (IOC) of this attack.
-For organizations with many Azure registered applications and a large user base, the best practice is to review your organizations consent grants on a weekly basis.
+You need to search the Office 365 **audit log** to find signs, also called Indicators of Compromise (IOC) of this attack.
+For organizations with many Azure-registered applications and a large user base, the best practice is to review your organizations consent grants on a weekly basis.
 ### Steps for finding signs of this attack
-1. Open the **Security and Compliance Center** in your Office 365 tenant
+1. Open the **Security and Compliance Center** in your Office 365 tenant.
-2. Navigate to the **Search & investigation** node and select Audit log search
+2. Navigate to the **Search & investigation** node and select **audit log** search.
-3. Create a search (all activities and all users) and filter the results for Consent to application, and Add OAuth2PermissionGrant
+3. Create a search (all activities and all users) and filter the results for Consent to application, and Add OAuth2PermissionGrant.
-4. Examing the Extended Properties and check to see if IsAdminContent is set to True
+4. Examine the Extended Properties and check to see if IsAdminContent is set to True.

 If this value is true, it indicates that someone with Global Administrator access may have granted broad access to data.
 If this is unexpected, take steps to [confirm an attack](detect-and-remediate-illicit-consent-grants.md#confirmattack).